jenstroeger/python-package-template/UPSTREAM_README.md

 ## Updating dependent packages

-It’s likely that during development you’ll add or update dependent packages in the `setup.py` file, which requires an update to the virtual environment:
+It’s likely that during development you’ll add or update dependent packages in the `pyproject.toml` file, which requires an update to the virtual environment:

 ```bash
 make upgrade